-Pollinator Pathways Project (P3) is designing and installing 25 in-ground pollinator gardens in residences, businesses, and institutions in the Hamilton Road community.
-These gardens will be installed over a period of April to June of 2025.
-Each pollinator garden will consist of up to 100 perennial seedlings, with up to 9 varieties of plants.
-The seedlings will be grown by P3 volunteers, who will also assist the 25 recipients to prepare their garden and plant the seedlings.
+Pollinator Pathways Project (P3) has designed and installed 15 in-ground pollinator gardens in residences, and institutions in the Hamilton Road community.
+These gardens were installed over a period of April to June of 2025.
+Each pollinator garden consisted of up to 100 perennial seedlings, with up to 9 varieties of plants.
+The seedlings were grown by P3 volunteers, who also assisted the 15 recipients to prepare their garden and plant the seedlings.

 Benefits of pollinator pathways

 Pathways of pollinator gardens are critical for the survival of pollinators.
-These pathways serve as corridors that provide pollinators food, shelter, and essential habitats, which enables them to travel and thrive throughout our world.
+These pathways serve as corridors that provide pollinators food, shelter, and essential habitats, which enables them to travel and thrive throughout our community.
+Learn more here